 2. Description of the proposed penalty or sanction as proposed by the Region;

 3. Notice of the Claimant’s right to appeal and the form, both substantially and with mandatory dates, by which the appeal shall be delivered to the Region.

 This notice must contain the original sanction or penalty and a list of any and all exhibits and/or witnesses that shall be used on Claimant’s behalf in Claimant’s appeal.
 Failure to include any and all of the required information will render the appeal packet incomplete.
 Incomplete packets will not be heard or reconsidered by the Commissioner.
 The Commissioner has the power to reconsider and affirm, modify, or vacate the proposed penalty or sanction based on the information contained in the Claimant’s written appeal or the hearing.
-The Commissioner’s decision shall be sent to the Claimant within ten (10) working days via email and copied via certified mail.
+The Commissioner’s decision shall be sent to the Claimant within ten (10) work days via email and copied via certified mail.
 Failure to notify the region within the prescribed time will render the original proposed penalty or sanction final.

-C. Reconsideration: If the Claimant wishes to appeal the decision of the Commissioner, written notice shall be provided to HOA within ten (10) working days of their receipt of the Commissioner’s decision on Claimant’s desire for a hearing on the matter before the Appeal Panel.
+C. Reconsideration: If the Claimant wishes to appeal the decision of the Commissioner, written notice shall be provided to HOA within ten (10) work days of their receipt of the Commissioner’s decision on Claimant’s desire for a hearing on the matter before the Appeal Panel.
 This notice must contain the original sanction or penalty, the President’s and the Commissioner’s decisions and a list of any and all exhibits and/or witnesses that shall be used on Claimant’s behalf in Claimant’s review hearing.
 The reconsideration process is separate from the Right to contest and all information pertaining to the hearing will have to be submitted.
 Failure to include any and all of the required information will render the reconsideration packet incomplete.
 Incomplete packets will not be heard or reconsidered by the Appeal Panel.